 Scandinavia and Finland

-Like in the case of Amsterdam, three French airports are connected to Funchal by Transavia Airlines.
+Like Amsterdam, three French airports are connected to Funchal by Transavia Airlines.
 These connections are also started up early July.
 There are direct flights from Paris Orly, Lyon and Nantes.

 Czechia and Slovakia.

 Smart Wings offer a weekly return flight from Prague.
 The same flight is also offered by Czech Airlines but is executed by Smartwings.
 Unfortunately for Slovakians, there is no practical way to get from Bratislava to Funchal.
 The best bet is to travel via Prague or even to Munich, as a flight with 2 or more stops is hardly feasible.
 For some Slovakians, it may be interesting to travel via Vienna, though even then there is no direct flight at present.